 kaia rose - creator, director, producer, lead editor

 Kaia is a freelance filmmaker based in New York City and believes in the power of stories to enact change.
-Kaia is a consultant for Connect4Climate at the World Bank, filming high-level events and editing videos focused on climate action; she shoots and edits for Unreel Films, working on dozens of videos for The Juilliard School and editing both short films and documentaries; she is the archive manager on an upcoming PBS documentary about how Medicare helped desegregate American hospitals; and she creates content for educational campaigns, web-series, theatre shows, and organizations such as the World Bank, 350.org, the UN Foundation, and the Sustainable Development Solutions Network.
+She is a consultant for Connect4Climate at the World Bank, filming high-level events and editing videos focused on climate action; she shoots and edits for Unreel Films, working on dozens of videos for The Juilliard School and editing both short films and documentaries; she is the archive manager on an upcoming PBS documentary about how Medicare helped desegregate American hospitals; and she creates content for educational campaigns, web-series, theatre shows, and organizations such as the World Bank, 350.org, the UN Foundation, Pathway to Paris, and the Sustainable Development Solutions Network.
 Before becoming a New Yorker, Kaia lived in the UK where she taught editing, producing and documentary filmmaking at her alma mater the University of Bristol.
 She was also the lead producer and studio manager at the BAFTA-winning production company ArthurCox, where she produced and production managed commercials, shorts, TV shows and feature films for such companies as Disney Jr, Aardman Animations, the BBC, the UK Film Council and 20th Century Fox TV.
-Her short film Looking Forward to Yesterday premiered at Rooftop Films in New York City and is being distributed by IndieFlix.
-She graduated at the top of her class with a BA (hons) in Theatre, Film & TV from the University of Bristol in England.

 eric mann - producer, director of photography, editor